Blogs are the bread and butter of orthodox

 Also look at your competitors.
 Sometimes they'll do a blog on a certain topic and you'll

-cover the same topics they do if you can, in fact, do it better.
-Don't cover them just
+But only cover the same topics they do if you can, in fact, do them better.
+Don't cover them

 You'll also need to watch whatever news your industry follows.
 And be sure to allow